srpayd/Kafka-Streaming-with-PySpark-and-NLP-Analysis/README.md

 # kafka
-Kafka, Spark Streaming with Python
+I have applied Spark Streaming with Python to compute continuously generated logs in a real time.
+My solution is included in the KafkaWordCount.py script file.

-Please , also download attached "Documentation.docx" word file in this repository to reach my approach more in detail.
+Please also access attached "Documentation.docx" file (download by clicking on Raw View) to observe my approach in more detail.

-Serap Aydogdu.
+Thanks.